edgeimpulse/expert-projects/image-projects/cyclist-blind-spot-detection-himax-we-i-plus.md

 ---
 description: >-
-  This project demonstrates low cost detection of cyclists in a blind spot on large vehicles.
+  Use computer vision and a Himax WE-I Plus to detect cyclists in a blind spot on large vehicles.
 ---

 # Cyclist Blind Spot Detection